Nursing

 What Is Advocacy in Nursing?

 Additionally, nurse advocates can ensure that doctors are recommending the most cost-effective treatment options for patients.
-For instance, if a doctor offers two treatment options, nurse advocates can help patients make a decision based on what is best for their health as well as what they can afford.
-They can have conversations with patients about accessing financial resources or help them understand what their insurance will cover.
+For instance, if a doctor offers two treatment options, nurse advocates can help patients decide based on what is best for their health and what they can afford.
+They can have conversations with patients about accessing financial resources or about what their insurance will cover.

 Benefits of Nurse Advocacy